Skip to content

 The following are discretionary forms of assistance enabled through the central government Better Care Fund allocation, subject to the primary requirements of Mandatory Disabled Facilities Grant being firstly met:

-- Hospital Discharge Scheme – For fast-tracked and non-means tested works to the home to enable earlier discharge from hospital or place of temporary care where problems in the home are identified as a possible reason for delayed discharge.
+• Hospital Discharge: Disabled Facilities Grant – For fast-tracked means tested works to the home to enable earlier discharge from hospital or place of temporary care where problems in the home are identified as a possible reason for delayed discharge.
+These DFGs will be prioritised to enable earlier discharge from hospital.

 4. How to apply and making a formal application for a mandatory or discretionary Disabled Facilities Grant